Enhanced Gravitational Effects of Radiation and Cosmological Implications: Cosmological implications of the scale-free model

 where $\lambda_{\text{i}}$ are dimensionless constants referring to the couplings of various species.
+A reason for choosing a scale-free model is that it carries the same mass dimension as the fluid energy density itself.
+As a result, the theory requires no additional mass-scale, and the only energy scales appearing in the setup are those already encoded in the physical fluid variables (energy density and pressure).
+Therefore, the strength of the new coupling is controlled solely by dimensionless parameters associated with each relativistic species.

 Again, the preceding analysis shows that a non-vanishing determinant implies that the modification affects only the radiation sector.
 This forces the non-relativistic matter to detach from these couplings.
 Therefore, the novel contribution targets only the radiation sector which will be described by the free parameters $\lambda_{\text{r}}=\lambda_{\gamma}, \lambda_{\nu}$ for photons and relativistic neutrinos respectively.
 For this model, the Friedmann equations (\ref{fried1})-(\ref{fried2}) take the form

 Again, as in standard cosmology $\rho_{\text{m}}$ involves both baryons and cold dark matter energy densities whilst radiation, encoded in $\rho_{\text{r}}$, involves photons (and $e^{+}e^{-}$ pairs when prior to big bang nucleosynthesis) and possibly, three flavors of left-handed neutrinos as described by the SM of particle physics.
 Despite the complexity of the gravitational field equations (\ref{gravitational_equations})-(\ref{tau}), the cosmological equations (\ref{fried11})-(\ref{fried22}) reveal a simple but key consequence: the present setup leads to effective gravitational couplings that differ between matter and radiation.
 While pressureless matter (modeled as dust) continues to gravitate with the standard Newton constant $G$, radiation experiences a rescaled coupling of the form $(1+3^{1/4}\lambda_{\text{r}})G$.
 The values of the coupling parameters $\lambda_{\text{r}}$ assigned to each relativistic species determine their influence on key cosmological quantities, such as the Hubble parameter and the sound horizon.